alexandersonsilva/CoreQuest/MISSIONS/README.md

 ## About

-CoreQuest is a long-term project created to document my journey of learning computer systems.
+CoreQuest is a long-term engineering project created to document my journey of learning how computer systems work.

-The goal is to gain a deep understanding of how hardware, operating systems, firmware, networking, and software work together.

-Rather than simply learning how to use technologies, this project focuses on understanding why they exist and how they work.
+The objective is not simply to learn technologies, but to understand the principles behind them—from hardware and embedded systems to operating systems, networking, firmware, reverse engineering, and cybersecurity.

+Every experiment, challenge, and discovery will be documented in this repository.

+## Mission

+To understand computer systems from silicon to software.

-## Objectives
+## Philosophy

-- Learn Linux
-- Learn Computer Networking
-- Study Computer Hardware
-- Study Embedded Systems
-- Study Firmware
-- Explore Reverse Engineering
-- Learn Cybersecurity
+- Learn by understanding, not by memorization.
-- Document every step of the journey
+- Document everything.

-## Repository Structure

-- `docs/`
-- `labs/`
-- `scripts/`
-- `images/`
+- Every question is worth asking.
+- Build knowledge layer by layer.
+- Curiosity is more important than speed.

-## Status
+## Current Status

-🚧 Work in Progress
+🚧 The journey has just begun.